 By the 1970s the sugar industry was transitioning to green harvesting.
 However cane fires were still commonplace.
 In decades past cane had been cut by hand and burning helped to rid the fields of snakes and rats which carried the dreaded Weil’s disease.
-Many of the cane cutters, who harvested the cane back then were migrants from Italy and the Baltic States.
+Many of the cane cutters, who harvested the cane back then were migrants who had come to North Queensland from Italy and the Baltic States.

 The burning of sugar cane continued on many farms throughout my childhood.
 This was helpful for harvesters, particularly where fields had large rocks or other hazards that may otherwise have been hidden by the weeds and other vegetation known commonly as ‘trash’.
 In such situations burning lessened the wear and tear on the harvester machines that had replaced the old cane cutter.

 Despite the absence of cane cutting by hand when I was growing up, old cane knives could still be found in the sheds of most people.
 I can well remember making a mess of the vegetation along our creek with Grandad’s cane knife.
 It easily slipped through any green vegetation as I slashed a trail.
 I imagined myself a colonial explorer in darkest Africa, as portrayed in movies of the day.
-Colonial thinking was still a force at the time with Indigenous people regarded by most as inferior and “God Save The Queen” the national anthem.
+Colonial thinking was still a force at the time with Indigenous people regarded by many as inferior, while “God Save The Queen” remained the national anthem.

 During sugar-cane fires, small particles of ash around ten centimeters long and roughly a centimeter in width would float from the cane fields and blow whichever way the wind sent them.
-Usually this was towards the nearest houses, to the distress of the women folk of the town who had to clean after the ash floated through their windows and settled on newly swept floors.
+Murphy’s law dictated this was usually towards the nearest houses.
+Much to the distress of the women folk of the town who had to clean after the ash floated through their windows and settled, invariably on newly swept floors.